 In June 2014, the Directors became aware that former senior management failed to apply to the Department of Mines and Petroleum of Western Australia (the DMP) for required Programs of Works (PoW's) in relation to exploration activities undertaken in prior years on its granted Australian tenements.
-The Entity has subsequently responded to the DMP and provided them with all relevant information in relation to these exploration activities along with retrospective PoW's.
-Accordingly, the Entity is now awaiting the potential action of the DMP in relation to these matters.
+The Entity subsequently responded to the DMP and provided them with all relevant information in relation to these exploration activities along with retrospective PoW's.